riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Select each of our grid buttons individually from the **Outline View** and add the **Equal Widths** (or **Equal Heights**) constraint.
 This will ensure that even if our grid is resized, all the buttons are the same and don't get squished.

+`// todo: add image of auto layout constraints`

 Now select our meta stack view — _a stack view of stack views_— and add the **Aspect Ratio** constraint as well as **Left** and **Right** constraints of 40.
-This ensures that our grid will resize dynamically depending on the screen size
+This ensures that our grid will resize dynamically depending on the screen size.
+Add constraints to centre our grid horizontally and vertically.

+`// todo: add image of centred grid`

 **Congrats!
 We have completed our grid!**